d-k-ivanov/docs/docs/Algorithms/Misc/maximum_average_segment.md

+# Maximum Average Segment

-# Search the subarray with the maximum/minimum sum
+## Search the subarray with the maximum/minimum sum

 Here, we consider the problem of finding a subarray with maximum sum, as well as some of its variations (including the algorithm for solving this problem online).